Certainty Blog

-In this blog series, we’ll be looking at the number 1 safety issue in construction.
-Construction is one of the most danger-prone industries there is – responsible for approximately 1 in 5 workplace fatalities.
-How can construction companies successfully create a safety program and achieve buy-in?
-We’ve spoken with industry professionals Steve Mellard, National Safety Director at Anning Johnson, and Desire’e Ropel, Safety Manager at Hermanson to get an insider look into how to manage safety in the construction industry.
+The number one safety issue in construction today is not a single hazard — it is a convergence of human factors: distracted workers, unqualified personnel, and the compounding risks of trade stacking.
+In this blog series, we’re looking at the top safety issues in construction.
+Construction is one of the most hazardous industries in the world — responsible for approximately 1 in 5 workplace fatalities annually, according to the U.S. Bureau of Labor Statistics.
+How can construction companies successfully build a safety program and achieve meaningful buy-in?
+We’ve spoken with industry professionals Steve Mellard, National Safety Director at Anning Johnson, and Desire’e Ropel, Safety Manager at Hermanson, to get an insider look at how to manage safety and compliance on active construction sites.

-We’ve asked top safety management industry leaders how they manage safety and compliance on their worksites, and also posed the question: what do you think is the #1 safety issue in construction today?
+We asked top safety management industry leaders how they manage safety and compliance on their worksites, and posed the question: what is the #1 safety issue in construction today?

 Construction Safety & Distracted Employees